Terms and Conditions

 From time to time Coastguard runs membership promotions online or in partner stores.
 Gift vouchers are valid for the period stated on the voucher and in accordance with specific terms and conditions associated with the offer.

-- Prize is 1 x white 25QT Venture Cooler and two Elevation Wine Tumblers.
+- Prize is one of five $200 petrol vouchers.
 The supplier reserves the right to substitute a similar product if no longer available.

 - The prize is not transferable or exchangeable, and cannot be redeemed for cash.

-- Winner will be selected by random draw at AMRC, 3 Solent Street, Mechanics Bay, Auckland.
+- Winner will be selected by random draw at AMRC, 3 Solent Street, Mechanics Bay, Auckland on 13 April 2021.

 - By entering the competition winners agree to their details being published by Coastguard for publicity purposes.